mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 * Put IA in place that it is practical and useful for employees
 * Create a feedback loop to improve the product.
 Might ask the users to rate the response, provide multiple FM models to see which one people prefer

 * Make analogy with computer, smartphones, etc...
-It's an opprtunity to learn new tech, new ways of doing, but without losing every knowledge they have already acquired.
+It's an opportunity to learn new tech, new ways of doing, but without losing every knowledge they have already acquired.

 ## Team Success